 - Peripatetic music lessons for individual children– flute, clarinet, guitar, brass and violin

-- Various after school clubs for the arts run during the year e.g. Dance and Chinese art through Mandarin lessons.
+- Various after school clubs for the arts run during the year e.g. Street Dance and Art Award

 - Opportunities to take part in competitions and exhibitions within the school and outside of school.